 - Web Design & Internet Marketing: WordPress, HTML Programming, CSS, Ecommerce, Blogs, E-Newsletters, Email Marketing

-- Social Media, Whatsapp, Messenger, Zoom for workflow management and momentum
+- Social Media for workflow management and momentum

 C.A.
 World Services Office Inc., Los Angeles, California 2012-present